sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-transform/_index.md

 If the event data meets the conditions, triggers, or thresholds you specified in your event filters, Sensu checks the pipeline for a mutator.
 If the pipeline includes a mutator, the Sensu backend executes the mutator.

+There are two types of mutators: [pipe][8] and [JavaScript][9].

+## Pipe mutators

+[Pipe mutator][10] definitions include executable commands that will be executed on a Sensu backend.
+Pipe mutators produce an exit status code to indicate state.

 * If the mutator executes successfully (that is, returns an exit status code of `0`), Sensu applies the mutator to transform the event data, returns the transformed event data to the handler specified in the pipeline, and executes the handler.
 * If the mutator fails to execute (that is, returns a non-zero exit status code or fails to complete within its configured timeout), Sensu logs an error and does not execute the handler specified in the pipeline.

-This example mutator resource definition uses the [Sensu Check Status Metric Mutator][7] dynamic runtime asset:
+This example pipe mutator resource definition uses the [Sensu Check Status Metric Mutator][7] dynamic runtime asset:

 {{< language-toggle >}}